tribixbite/awesome/README.md

 *   [huggingface/smolagents](https://github.com/huggingface/smolagents) - 🤗 smolagents: a barebones library for agents that think in code.
 *   [ai-robots-txt/ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt) - A list of AI agents and robots to block.
 *   [microsoft/AIOpsLab](https://github.com/microsoft/AIOpsLab) - A holistic framework to enable the design, development, and evaluation of autonomous AIOps agents.
-*   [lotus-data/lotus](https://github.com/lotus-data/lotus) - Use LOTUS to process all of your datasets with LLMs and embeddings.
+*   [lotus-data/lotus](https://github.com/lotus-data/lotus) - AI-Powered Data Processing: Use LOTUS to process all of your datasets with LLMs and embeddings.
 Enjoy up to 1000x speedups with fast, accurate query processing, that's as simple as writing Pandas code
 *   [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.
 *   [jahwag/ClaudeSync](https://github.com/jahwag/ClaudeSync) - ClaudeSync is a Python tool that automates the synchronization of local files with Claude.ai Projects
 *   [SigmaNight/basiliskLLM](https://github.com/SigmaNight/basiliskLLM) - 🐍 Where LLMs Unite